ZupIT/beagle-docs/content/en/ios/customization/dependencies/imageprovider.md

 ## **Replacing the default implementation**

-To replace the class responsible for load local images on Beagle follow the steps below:
+To replace the class responsible for loading local images on Beagle, follow the steps below:

 ### **Step 1: Implement `ImageImageProviderProtocol`**